django/dsf-working-groups/README.md

 ## Forming a new Working Group

 If you have an idea for a new Working Group, it's a good idea to discuss it with some/all of the DSF board and/or Steering Council ahead of a formal proposal.
-Remember, you'll be proposing that the Board and/or Steering Council delegate some of its powers to this new group, so socializing the proposal before you make it can help make sure your request doesn't come as a surprise.
+Remember, you may propose that the Board and/or Steering Council delegate some of its powers to this new group, so socializing the proposal before you make it can help make sure your request doesn't come as a surprise.
 The [list of current board members is here](https://www.djangoproject.com/foundation/), and you can [contact the board as a whole using this form here](https://www.djangoproject.com/contact/foundation/).
 The [list of current Steering Council members is here](https://www.djangoproject.com/foundation/teams/#steering-council-team), and you can [contact the Steering Council as a whole on the forum with the `@steering_council` tag](https://forum.djangoproject.com).

 ### Proposing a working group